zoidy/puq/README.rst

 Purpose
 =======

+This is a significantly modified version of PUQ by Martin Hunt.
+It is meant to be used with the Wiggly UA/SA framework.
+However, it should be mostly backwards compatible with the original PUQ.
 This fork removes some of the *nix specific system calls which allows PUQ to be run on the Windows platform.
 Furthermore, some functionality is added.